Air pollution in Hong Kong: Air Pollution Index - EPD

 Street-level air quality regularly falls short of the government's Air Quality Objectives (AQOs), and even further short of the World Health Organization (WHO) Air Quality Guidelines, revised in October.

 Academics called for Hong Kong Government to immediately update its air quality objectives set almost twenty years ago.
 For example, on 19 and 20 November 2006, roadside levels of respirable suspended particulates (RSPs – equivalent to PM10) exceeded the WHO guidelines by at least 300 per cent.
 Prof Anthony Hedley of the University of Hong Kong said in September 2007 that if Hong Kong's Air Pollution Index was based on WHO recommended levels, our readings would be "absolutely sky high" for most of the year.
 Secretary for Environment, Transport and Works Sarah Liao Sau-tung said the WHO targets were too stringent.

 Air quality monitoring by the department are carried out by 11 general stations and three roadside stations.
 On 8 March 2012, the department started reporting data on fine suspended particulates in the air on an hourly basis, that are a leading component of smog.
-It began regular monitoring of PM2.5 levels, which measure particles 2.5 micrometres (µm) in diameter or less, at three stations since 2005, but the data were never publicized.
+It began regular monitoring of PM2.5 levels, which measure particles 2.5 micrometres (μm) in diameter or less, at three stations since 2005, but the data were never publicized.

 Real Air Pollution Index - Greenpeace

 In September 2008, Greenpeace East Asia's Hong Kong office launched its "Real Air Pollution Index" as part of a campaign to get the government to update the Air Pollution Index to match WHO guidelines.
-The Real Air Pollution Index reports hourly pollution levels from 15 monitoring stations across the region and compares them to WHO standards.
+The Real Air Pollution Index reports hourly pollution levels from 15 monitoring stations across the region and compares them to WHO standards?

+Indoor air quality

+There has been reports of serious air quality problems in government buildings (e.g., legislative council complex and public libraries) and university.

 Actions implemented

+HoHoSkips

+HoHoSkips is a trade-led pilot scheme funded by the government to aid construction waste collection.
+It was started in early 2021.
+"Members of the public and the renovation trade can book, through the mobile application 'HoHoSkips', the services of recyclers to collect small quantities of construction waste generated from renovation works."

+Tackling power plant emissions

+To tackle the pollution from power plants, various measures have been taken.
+Building of new coal-fired generating unit by the two power companies have been banned by the government starting from 1997.
+New limits (caps) on pollutants emission have also been set by the government to improve air quality since 2008.
+In order to meet the requirements the two power companies have taken multiple steps, for example, add flue gas desulphurisation (FGD) and denitrification systems for coal-fired units; use more low-emission coal and natural gas when generating electricity; replace old coal-fired units with new gas-fired units; increase "electricity intake from the Daya Bay Nuclear Power Station"; and improve existing gas-fired units to reduce NOx emission and increase thermal efficiency.